sambeau/laud/README.md

 	["3,918", "196", "26", "4", "6"]

-Amazon gives it a rating of `4.9` which is pretty close to my score of `4.9209`, however, it's top of my list (with the highest score), but comes in 14th on Amazon's list—behind "The Eye of the Bedlam Bride" (170 ratings, top spot) and "Mythology: Indian Mythology, Gods, Goddesses, and Stories" (100 ratings, 3rd spot).
+Amazon gives it a rating of `4.9` which is pretty close to my score of `4.9209`.
+However, it's top of my list (with the highest score), but comes in 14th on Amazon's list—behind "The Eye of the Bedlam Bride" (170 ratings, top spot) and "Mythology: Indian Mythology, Gods, Goddesses, and Stories" (100 ratings, 3rd spot).

 The ratings for "Mythology: Indian Mythology, Gods, Goddesses, and Stories" are, the somewhat suspicious-looking: